Click here to download our FREE Booklist of "100 Books by Women Everyone Should Read in Their Lifetime".

 It is also a book that is culturally significant depicting as it does court life and aristocracy in painstaking detail.

-Alongside that, The Tales of Genji is remarkable for another reason: Written by a woman primarily to entertain the ladies at court, it also reveals these women's views on many aspects of their lives and creates complex, fully-rounded, and often empowering visions of 11th-century womanhood.
+Alongside that, The Tale of Genji is remarkable for another reason: Written by a woman primarily to entertain the ladies at court, it also reveals these women's views on many aspects of their lives and creates complex, fully-rounded, and often empowering visions of 11th-century womanhood.

 When you think about it - if Murasaki had never created this exceptional book, such enriching details of the lives of Japanese women of this time might never be known.